Goodwill Logo

 Goodwill Logo 1902

-Until 1968, the organization used a round symbol with a cross-shaped figure in the center, casually resembling the Iron Cross, Germany’s military order.
+Until 1968, the organization used a round symbol with a cross-shaped figure at its center, which resembled the Iron Cross, Germany’s military order.
 On the horizontal stripe was written the word “GOODWILL.”
 Its letters widened and narrowed along with the base.
 On the vertical part of the cross was the word “THE WAY,” divided in half.
-The top and bottom of the frame ring occupied the slogan “NOT CHARITY BUT A CHANCE,” and the sides showed symmetrical patterns of parallel curved lines.
+The top and bottom of the frame ring occupied the slogan “NOT CHARITY, BUT A CHANCE,” and the sides showed symmetrical patterns of parallel curved lines.

 1968 – today